OHIF/Viewers/.github/ISSUE_TEMPLATE/---bug-report.md

 ```js
 Please use code blocks to show formatted errors or code snippets
 ```

+### The current behavior

+_A clear and concise description of what happens instead of the expected behavior._

+### The expected behavior

+_A clear and concise description of what you expected to happen._

 > :warning: Reports we cannot reproduce are at risk of being marked stale and
 > closed.
 The more information you can provide, the more likely we are to look